 Treatment depends on the findings.
 In many cases, all that is required is to remove a thin layer of cells from the surface of the cervix.
 New cells often are normal and no further treatment is needed.

-To request a gynecology exam, call the Student Health Center at (920) 424-2424 to schedule your appointment.
+To request a gynecology exam, schedule your appointment online using the Student Health Portal.

 Illnesses and Injuries